TL;DR

 Small teams building with AI coding agents.
 If your stack includes Cursor, Claude Code, or Codex, you know the problem: the agent writes code, but the planning context lives in your head.
 Tekk closes that loop.
 Each card is a brief your AI agent can actually use.

 Not for: Enterprise teams that need process governance, custom field configurations, approval workflows, or team collaboration features like comments and notifications.
 Tekk is a planning tool, not a project management suite.
+Teams that need deeper queue management alongside their board should also look at the backlog management tool for prioritizing what gets planned next.

 What Is Kanban Board Software?